brett-macisaac/bug-maui-scrollview-sizing/readme.md

 # Problem

-This bug occurs when a BindableLayout (e.g. with a VerticalStackLayout) is nested inside a ScrollView on iOS.
+This bug occurs when a BindableLayout (e.g. with a VerticalStackLayout) is nested inside a ScrollView.
 The issue isn't readily apparent, because most of the time there's no problem.

 Ordinarily, the ScrollView correctly resizes itself when the BindableLayout.ItemsSource is changed; however, this doesn't appear to happen if the container of the ScrollView (and by extension the nested BindableLayout) is hidden (i.e. IsVisible="False") when the change to BindableLayout.ItemsSource occurs.

 It's important to note that the issue doesn't occur if the ScrollView itself is hidden (i.e. IsVisible="False") when the change to BindableLayout.ItemsSource occurs; the issue seems specifically related to whether the ScrollView's *container* is visible.

+The issue doesn't appear to affect Android.

-This appears to be related to [another issue](https://github.com/dotnet/maui/issues/12727) that was closed a while ago (that issue didn't take the container's visibility into account though).
+This may be related to [another issue](https://github.com/dotnet/maui/issues/12727) that was closed a while ago (that issue didn't take the container's visibility into account though).

 # Expected Behaviour